Georgie Aldous: Personal life

-Aldous publicly came out as gay in 2015 at the age of 16, by posting a video on his YouTube channel.
+Aldous publicly came out as gay in 2015, at the age of 16, in a video on his YouTube channel.
+(Note: As of 15 August 2026, Aldous doesn't have an official YouTube channel or website.)

-In 2016 after posting a photo of him wearing makeup on Facebook, Aldous' mother asked him if he wanted to be a woman and also if he wanted to be a transvestite.
+In 2016, after posting a photo of him wearing makeup on Facebook, Aldous' mother asked him if he wanted to be a woman and also if he wanted to be a transvestite.

 Aldous has stated publicly that he struggles with his mental health and body dysmorphia, as well as having an eating disorder.
 He also admitted to previously having a marijuana dependency, stating that the national lockdown helped him quit his substance abuse.

-In 2016, Aldous announced that he lost 3 stone in three months by becoming vegan and "eating clean", but in 2017 Aldous revealed that he was lying previously and stated that he was actually "addicted" to losing weight and the feeling of hunger.
-He also stated that he would train so much that he would feel faint due to the lack of calories he was consuming at the time and urged people to not starve themselves to lose weight or to meet expectations.
+In 2016 Aldous announced that he had lost 3 stone in three months by becoming vegan, but in 2017 he revealed that he had lied and that he was actually "addicted" to losing weight and the feeling of hunger.
+He also stated that he would train so much that he would feel faint, due to the lack of calories.
+He urged people to not starve themselves to lose weight or to meet expectations.

+In 2026 Aldous was diagnosed with Attention deficit hyperactivity disorder.